Tropes pertaining to multiple characters:

 - We Want Our Jerk Back:

 - The episode "Clean Bill of Health" has IQ Hi used a "detoxifier" on Duck Dodgers, purging him of all of his bodily imperfections.
 The result?
-A fit, intelligent, well-groomed, msucular and diligent Duck Dodgers.
+A fit, intelligent, well-groomed, muscular and diligent Duck Dodgers.
 However, he grows to sour on everyone as his proactive and focused nature means he's pretty unrelatable to everyone and budges in on them: The Cadet is bothered DD doesn't enjoy the simple fancies of life, Star Johnson is bothered by DD showing him up, IQ Hi for DD being so good that he begins overtaking his job and the Martians because well, he's a much larger threat to them.
 They work to "retoxifiy" him after Dodgers begins forcefully going to wake people at dawn out of concern for a "laziness" epidemic.
 As such, he became so ideal that he was unable to relate to the normalcy of others.

-- Also, in the episode where Dodgers quits The Protectorate to work at a fast food joint, after his constant harassment from his Rogues Gallery, among other annoyances drives him away, The Cadet shows up an the end of the episode to invite him back into the fold with no explanation for why The Protectorate would want him beyond it's just not the same without him.
+- Also, in the episode where Dodgers quits The Protectorate to work at a fast food joint, after his constant harassment from his Rogues Gallery, among other annoyances drives him away, The Cadet shows up at the end of the episode to invite him back into the fold with no explanation for why The Protectorate would want him back beyond it's just not the same without him.

-- After The Martians replace Dodgers' brain with an artificial one that ends up making the duck more competent, The Cadet eventually puts two-and-two by the end of the episode, after they have recovered Dodgers' brain, and realizes the artificial brain has made his captain a better hero... but neglects to bring this up, in favor of having Dodgers return to his old self.
+- After The Martians replace Dodgers' brain with an artificial one that ends up making the duck more competent.
+The Cadet eventually puts two-and-two together by the end of the episode, after they have recovered Dodgers' brain, and realizes the artificial brain has made his captain a better hero... but neglects to bring this up, in favor of having Dodgers return to his old self.

 The titular "hero" of the series, Dodgers is a captain in the protectorate who was revived by I.Q.
 Hi after being frozen for four and a half centuries.
 Despite I.Q.'s hopes for Dodgers to be a useful asset, he's at best a wild card for the protectorate; Generally Dodgers is highly incompetent, unprofessional, self absorbed, and amoral but he does have the occasional moment of genuine competence.
 Occasional being the key word.